 One-of-a-kind photography is always a great visual enhancement and I like using it.

-But, try to make pics appropriate and meaningful in their use, like the one I’ve selected for this post that translates to “visuals add sparkle, color, and excitement to your work” or “add some bang to your content” using visuals.
+But, try to make pics appropriate and meaningful in their use.
+For example, the one I’ve selected for this post that translates to “visuals add sparkle, color, and excitement to your work” or “add some bang to your content” using visuals.
 It’s also nearly New Year’s Eve:)

-I’m embracing the use of other visual components to help effectively craft web writing and business communications and continue trying to make them a part of my writing work, as often as possible.
+I’m embracing the use of other visual components to help effectively craft web writing and business communications.
+I also continue trying to make them a part of my writing work, as often as possible.

 Here are 3 examples of recent visual design works that I’m pleased to showcase.

-This piktochart is part of an article called “How and Why Creativity is an Everyday Job in Business“ and premiered as a guest post on Kikolani.com, Kristi Hines’ website for bloggers and freelance writers.
+This piktochart is part of an article called “How and Why Creativity is an Everyday Job in Business.“ And, it premiered as a guest post on Kikolani.com, Kristi Hines’ website for bloggers and freelance writers.
 Yay!

-Marketing is Easy, Straight Up, is my first SlideShare, made in conjunction with a post written and titled the same, along with marketing prospectives from a soon to publish piece.
+Marketing is Easy, Straight Up, is my first SlideShare, made in conjunction with a post written and titled the same, along with other works published.

 Annisms I Love designed for “How to Create Marketing Magic with Ridiculously Good Content.”

-There’s a lot more creative and illustrative and downright visually enticing digital content to come and I kind of like this little collection to showcase a few projects.
+There’s a lot more creative and illustrative and downright visually enticing digital content to come!
+Besides, I kind of like this little collection to showcase a few projects.

-Well, looks like I have a lot to work on in 2016 and I hope you are excited for the New Year, too!
+Well, looks like I have a lot to work and I hope you are excited about the New Year, too!